metta-systems/libsss-rs/doc/spec.md

 - Layer: Framing

+#### 4.3.11 Fitting frames in the packet

-Trying to fit: if higher-priority buffer does not fit into current packet, it is either split if possible or postponed to the next packet with increased priority.
+Trying to fit: if higher-priority buffer does not fit into current packet, it is either split or postponed to the next packet with increased priority.
 Priority is increased to eventually put this frame first in the packet or signal impossibility of sending that frame.

 ## 5 Stream Protocol